ManonLef/ManonLef/README.md

 I've learned nearly everything I know about programming through [The Odin Project Curriculum](https://github.com/TheOdinProject/curriculum) which is aimed at full stack development and instilling the programmer mindset, honing problem-solving skills and mainly building things on your own, from scratch, utilizing the documentation and your own research.

-Some recent Projects I've worked on:
+Some of the TOP Projects I've worked on:

 - Latest: [A shopping cart React project](https://github.com/ManonLef/tdd-e-commerce) built using Vite and React, testing with RTL and Vitest
 - [HeartStone themed memory game](https://github.com/ManonLef/memory-card) using Vite and React